jaredvanblitterswyk/portfolio/README.md

 # Jared Van Blitterswyk
 ### Portfolio
 <br />
-This repo contains a collection of various data science projects I have worked on in my spare time.
+This repo contains a collection of various data science projects from research and personal interests.
 The projects generally fall into one of three categories including: <br /><br />

   i) data visualization in python and d3.js; <br />